lf-lang/lingua-franca/org.lflang/src/org/lflang/generator/rust/readme.md

 - [x] timers
 - [ ] `shutdown` trigger & `request_stop`
   - [x] `Stop.lf`: `request_stop` schedules a shutdown at T+(1 microstep)
-  - [ ] ports are cleaned up before the shutdown wave executes
+  - [x] `StopCleanup.lf`: ports are cleaned up before the shutdown wave executes
   - [ ] shutdown wave occurs in topological order like a normal wave
   - [ ] `shutdown` is triggered even if the program exits because of timeout target property
 - [x] state variables